 FIFA World Cup finals history

 The Reggae Boyz were a sensation on French soil, becoming almost at once the neutrals’ favourites for their colourful kits and cool island charms.
 Drawn into a difficult Group H, though, they opened with a 3-1 loss to eventual semi-finalists Croatia and then lost by a lopsided 5-0 scoreline against Argentina.
-They lifted spirits back home in Kingston in their third game, a 2-1 win over Japan in Lyon, with current head coach Theodore Whitmore scoring both goals in what remains the nation’s only win at a FIFA World Cup finals.
+They lifted spirits back home in Kingston in their third game, a 2-1 win over Japan in Lyon, with former head coach Theodore Whitmore scoring both goals in what remains the nation’s only win at a FIFA World Cup finals.

 The current crop